cryptobern/cryptobern.github.io/_posts/2021-08-02-howtotruststrangers.md

 It is true that this rule works, in the sense that it always leads to a BQS (technically, this should be read as "the _Q3_-condition always holds in the composite system, given that it holds in the original ones"), and processes in one system do not have to come up with new assumptions on the processes on the other.
 However, the fail-prone sets (and, thus, the tolerated failures in any execution) are rather limited; namely, no combined failure of processes in _P1_ and _P2_ is tolerated.
 Can we do better?

 #### A second approach: Cartesian composition
-It turns out that we can do better.
+It turns out that we can overcome this limitation.
 Let us now construct the composite fail-prone system by taking the pairwise union of all fail-prone sets in the first and all fail-prone sets in the second system.
 Graphically, this could be shown as in the following graph, where the black lines represent set union.

 ![Symmetric composition, cartesian rule](/images/strangers/sym-cartesian-rule.png){: width="80%" .center-image}

-Although this rule is in the correct direction, there does exist a problem.
+Although this rule explores the right direction, there does exist a problem.
 Observe that _F3_, the composite fail-prone system, contains, among others, the sets _{a, f, g}_, _{b, c, h}_, and _{c, e, d}_, also shown in the following figure.

 ![Symmetric composition, the problem with cartesian rule](/images/strangers/sym-cartesian-problem.png){: width="60%" .center-image}